‘Absolutely essential:’ Go storm chasing with FOX6, and learn how spotters and chasers save lives

 Odell said he's seen the damage storms can cause firsthand.

-Odell was there in 2015 when a tornado destroyed Schultz's home, and sadly, killed his wife.
+He was in Fairdale, IL on April 9th, 2015 when a tornado destroyed Clem Shultz`s home - and sadly killed his wife.

 "Suddenly, you see the other side," said Odell.

-That was the first time Schultz met a storm chaser.
+Schultz has a lot of clear memories from that day.
+One of them was meeting Odell.
+It was the first time he met a storm chaser.

+Since then Schultz has developed a unique perspective on the field of storm chasing.

 "A lot of them consider it kind of almost like a game, and having lost my wife in a tornado, it kind of offends me, to be honest with you," said Schultz.

-Odell said the devastation serves as motivation to study storms, and he does it safely by putting his meteorology degrees to work.
-It leads to moments where dust was picked up at the surface of a rotating storm, and since it wasn't causing any major damage, FOX6 stopped to appreciate the view.
+For Odell, that devastation is motivation to study storms - and he does it safely by putting his meteorology degrees to work.

+It leads to moments like the brief tornado in Glendive.
+Dust being picked up at the surface of a rotating storm indicates touchdown.

+Kaye was able to report the tornado to the local National Weather Service office with the ease of a tweet.
+To her, that’s what storm chasing is all about… using knowledge to help keep others aware.

-You don't have to be an experienced chaser to report storms close to home.
+But you don`t have to be an experienced chaser to report storms close to home.

 "There are people that will do what we call mobile spotting, where they have a spot they like to go to that`s on the outskirts of town, where it`s a little bit flatter and they can see," said Tim Halbach, warning coordination meteorologist at the National Weather Service Milwaukee/Sullivan.